Euro zone headed for recession, China, U.S. struggle

 NEW YORK/LONDON World business surveys on Thursday painted a picture of economic malaise stretching from Beijing to Berlin, adding to concerns that the world economy was slowing down.

 The 17-country euro zone appeared headed for its second recession in three years.
-Financial data firm Markit said its Purchasing Managers' Index suggested the euro zone economy would shrink about 0.5 percent in the July-to-September quarter.
+Financial data firm Markit said it's Purchasing Managers' Index suggested the euro zone economy would shrink about 0.5 percent in the current July-to-September quarter.

 Europe's problems created headaches in other economies as well, particularly China's, which counts Europe as its single biggest export market.
 The HSBC Flash China manufacturing PMI fell to 47.8 in August, its lowest level since November.